-More than a year has past since we first became aware of Corona (SARS-CoV-2).
-What we know so far: Many infections are mild with particularly severe course of diseases being reported in seldom cases.
+More than two years have past since we first became aware of Corona (SARS-CoV-2).
+There are now vaccines and at the same time the virus has changed again and again.
+What we know so far: the vaccines continue to provide reliable protection against serious diseases and most infections are now rather mild.
 Regardless of the severity of disease, those who have recovered are not necessarily well [1, 2, 3].
 Many of those affected are still struggling with the long term consequences.

 The phenomena, now routinely referred to as Long Covid, is still a mystery to researchers, physicians and those affected alike.
 You can read here about the symptoms of Long Covid in the airways.
 Furthermore you can learn what proven treatments can be recommended also for the treatment of Long Covid.